aaadriano/CryptoProject/content/post/2021-07-28-cryptocurrency-mining/index.md

 Finishing a block is not enough to earn a reward, as you must also be the *first* miner to arrive at the correct answer to the problem.
 The answer is called a **hash**, or a 64-digit hexadecimal number, and the “correct” hash is the one that is closest (less than or equal to) a target hash.
 While it seems like it’s a long series of guesswork, there are some strategies to reduce the amount of time spent looking for a correct hash.
 There are trillions of possible combinations for a hash, so finding an efficient machine is essential to achieving any level of success.

-Learn about Grover’s algorithm [here](https://wucrypto-project.netlify.app/), and its applications to cryptocurrency mining [here](https://wucrypto-project.netlify.app/).
+Learn about Grover’s Algorithm [here](https://amoderninvestor.netlify.app/26/2021/01/), and its applications to cryptocurrency mining [here](https://amoderninvestor.netlify.app/23/2021/01/).

 *Image from Investopedia.com*